VenturianTome/VenturianTome/src/5.Characters/Creepypastas.md

 ----

 ## | Other Trivia
-- They were once on L4D as Creepypastas and another 4th person joined but still fit in with their theme by being Suicide Squidward \[11:51 - *7th Anniversary Livestream*]
+- The siblings were once on L4D as Creepypastas and another 4th person joined but still fit in with their theme by being Suicide Squidward \[11:51 - *7th Anniversary Livestream*]

 ----